hashicorp/terraform-provider-vsphere/website/docs/index.html.markdown

 }
 ```

-Refere to the provider documenation for information on all of the resources
+Refer to the provider documentation for information on all of the resources
 and data sources supported by this provider.
 Each includes a detailed
 description of the purpose and how to use it.